 The world of vegetable gardening is huge, diverse, and multi-faceted.
 Figuring out where and how to start can be downright intimidating, especially if you’ve never done it before and didn’t come from a farming background.

 With a suburban upbringing, I know how you feel — standing there with your brand-new gloves, shiny, unused spade in hand, and nervous-hopeful gleam in your eye.
 Starting a garden is more than a hobby.
 It truly can become a way of life and a means to real self-sufficiency.

 The most important thing is to start, no matter how small the initial effort looks in comparison to your visions of plenty.
-And one of the first things to decide about your vegetable garden is what size it should be.
+And one of the first things to decide is what your vegetable garden size should be.
 In general, 100 square feet is a good starter size for a vegetable garden.

 However, the best size for a vegetable garden really depends on where you’re growing your vegetables whether it be in a traditional or raised bed, a keyhole, a straw bale garden, or a container garden.
 Read on to learn more about what size is best for your vegetable garden and the different growing conditions to keep in mind.

 How Big Should My Vegetable Garden Be?

 There are so many different approaches to gardening that there can never ever be a single real answer to satisfy this question.
 Instead, let’s look at a good starter size for several different methods of a beginner garden.

 For the first-year gardener, my recommendations may seem a little smaller than you may want, but that’s okay.
 This is your “kinder-garden” (if you’ll excuse another pun) where you’ll get the feel for the process and how it fits into your life.
 If you can handle managing a smaller garden without being overwhelmed, you can always expand it next year.